gabber-dev/gabber/README.md

 A Node is a functional building block within a Gabber app or subgraph.
 Each node performs a specific operation — like ingesting media, transcribing audio, analyzing emotions, calling an external API, or generating a response.
 Nodes can be composed into flows that define how your AI app behaves in real time.

-Nodes have:
-- Inputs and Outputs (called Pads)
-- Configurable Properties (like model type, thresholds, tool integrations)
+Nodes have Inputs and Outputs called pads.
+Some pads have configurable properties that effect the behavior of the node.

 You can think of nodes like nodes in a media pipeline, but with AI logic, state transitions, and tool-calling built in.